unknownlistener/Data-Bot/DataBot/README.md

 So do not just drag it to Desktop or elsewhere and run it from there.

+(WHEN INSTALLING CREATE A DIRECTORY IN THE SCRIPTS FOLDER CALLED: deletedbackup)

 # Info
 This Bot can be run on your local machine and will act as a data saving bot for the info you have collected about people on Discord.